adafruit/Adafruit_CircuitPython_DPS310/README.rst

 Known Issues
 ============
 Library extensive features might not be compatible with memory limited boards.
-Library might not load in SAMD21 boards and others with 32KB or RAM or less.
+Library might not load in SAMD21 boards and others with 32KB of RAM or less.

 Contributing